In 2017, the AHC Foundation will be updating its National and State Economic Impact Studies!

 How can findings be used?

-– Economic Impact Studies are often used to examine the consequences and impacts of economic development projects and efforts, such as real estate development (competition grounds), business openings and closures, and site selection projects.
+- Examine the consequences and impacts of economic development projects and efforts, such as real estate development (competition grounds), business openings and closures, and site selection projects.
 The analyses can also help increase community support for these projects, as well as help obtain grants, and tax incentives.

 - Economic Impact Studies are used frequently in planning and decision making regarding product development and to aid in development of marketing strategies.